awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-analytics.rst

    $ amplify console analytics

 Note that it can take up to 5 minutes for the first data to be shown in the graphs.
-You should see an up-tick in several graphs:
+You should see an uptick in several graphs:

    .. image:: images/pinpoint-overview.png
       :scale: 100 %